athornton/JupyterCon-2018-talk/talk.rst

 Data Collection
 ###############

-* On the order of 20 TB a night (100x SDSS)
+* On the order of 20 TB a night (entire SDSS DR7 every three nights)
 * Half an exabyte in the final image collection by operational EOL (DR11)
-* Largest non-proprietary data set, period.
 * Over one trillion photometric measures of celestial sources
+* Reduced catalogue (which most people will use)

+  * Smaller than image collection--order of 50 PB
+  * tens of billions of (complex-structured) rows in a database.

 ----